Convergence of weak-SINDy Surrogate Models: A general formulation of SINDy-type techniques

 \subsection{weak-SINDy in the context of this paper}

-The SINDy-type methods has been shown to be very efficient at system identification under the assumption that the underlying dynamics is a linear combination of the chosen finite set of basis functions.
+The SINDy-type methods have been shown to be very efficient at system identification under the assumption that the underlying dynamics is a linear combination of the chosen finite set of basis functions.
 In this paper, we will abandon this assumption and rephrase the SINDy-type methods in the context of surrogate modeling.
 For system $\dot{x}=f(x)$, if $f$ is \emph{not} in the span of the chosen finite set of basis functions $\varphi_j$, the SINDy-type methods will return a model, which is shown in the preceding section to be a projection of the underlying dynamics in the case of weak-SINDy.
 In this section, we study the viability of the surrogate model and investigate the difference between the solution to the projected surrogate model and the original solution.

 For the remainder of the paper, we focus on the weak-SINDy method, which is the most amenable to Hilbert space analysis techniques.
 We also make several simplifying assumptions.
-Namely, we assume: \begin{enumerate}[i)] \item no regularization is used in solving the least squares problem Eq.~\eqref{weak-SINDy_form}, \item the chosen set of basis functions $\{\varphi_j\}_{j=0}^J$ spans $\mathbb{P}_J$, where $\mathbb{P}_J$ is the space of polynomials up to degree $J$ over a domain. \item and the test functions form an orthonormal basis. \end{enumerate}

-We note that, unlike \cite{messenger2021weak}, we do not assume in the analysis that the test functions have compact support in the time interval.
+Namely, we assume: \begin{enumerate}[(i)] \item no regularization is used in solving the least squares problem Eq.~\eqref{weak-SINDy_form}, \item the chosen set of basis functions $\{\varphi_j\}_{j=0}^J$ spans $\mathbb{P}_J$, where $\mathbb{P}_J$ is the space of polynomials up to degree $J$ over a domain, \item the test functions form an orthonormal basis, \item and the matrix $\bm{G}$ in Eq.~\eqref{weak-SINDy_form} is full column rank.
+Together with assumptions (ii) and (iii), this assumption is effectively an assumption on the trajectory $x(t)$. \end{enumerate} We note that, unlike \cite{messenger2021weak}, we do not assume in the analysis that the test functions have compact support in the time interval.
 In this case, data at the endpoints are needed for integration by parts.
 In addition, the choice of polynomial basis functions allows us to leverage well-known polynomial approximation properties in the analysis.
 Finally, as portions of this paper contain multivariable results, we define the notion of ``degree" used for multi-variable polynomials in this paper.

 \begin{definition}[Degree of a multi-variable polynomial] Let $X\subset \mathbb{R}^N$.
 We say a multi-variable polynomial is of \emph{max degree} $J$ if all variables are of degree $J$ or less.
 We define